boisgera/hereditarily-transitive-sets/Hereditarily Transitive Sets.md

 $y \in x$; otherwise, they are *incomparable*.

 #### Lemma -- Comparability lift {#comparability-lift}

 Two transitive sets $x$ and $y$ such that for every $w \in x$, $w$ and $y$ are comparable and for every $z \in y$, $z$ and $x$ are comparable, are comparable.

+The following lemma and theorem are adapted from [@Sco14].

 **Proof.** Let $w\in x$; since by assumption $w$ and $y$ are comparable,
 $w \in y$, $w=y$ or $y \in w$.
 If $w=y$ then $y \in x$ ; if $y \in w$,